 You will not be eligible for PUA if you can telework, or if you are receiving paid sick leave or other paid leave benefits (regardless of meeting a category listed above).

 Additionally, the CARES Act provides:

-- An additional 13 weeks of UI benefits, beyond the regular 26 weeks already provided, for a total of up to 39 weeks of coverage.
+- PEUC Benefits - Up to 24 weeks of additional UI benefits, beyond the regular 26 weeks already provided, through 3/14/2021.*

 DOL has launched an updated, streamlined online application that allows New Yorkers to apply for either traditional UI or PUA, depending on their eligibility.
 You do not have to complete a separate application for PUA.

 *In order to phase out the program, claimants who have an established PUA or PEUC claim on or before March 14, 2021 and are still eligible for additional weeks may continue to claim for benefits until they have collected the maximum number of weeks or the week ending April 11, 2021, whichever comes first.

 Federal law requires all states to have laws governing the payment of unemployment benefits when an educational institution provides its employees with reasonable assurance that they will return to work in, for example, the fall.

 The reasonable assurance law applies to two groups of educational institution employees:

 (b) those serving in other supporting roles, including nurses, maintenance, aides, clerks, bus drivers, and crossing guards.